 Real talk:

-Here’s my no-BS guide on how to budget for a wedding without selling a kidney.
+Here’s my no-BS guide on how to budget for a wedding without the overwhelm.
 It’s packed with realistic, down-to-earth tips you’ll actually use.

 Also helpful: